aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/converting-project-data/convert-ms-project-to-html-csv-text-and-template-mpt/_index.md

 ---
-title: Convert MS Project to HTML, CSV, Text and Template MPT
+title: Convert Microsoft Project to HTML, CSV, Text and Template MPT
 type: docs
 description: "Aspose.Tasks for .NET allows converting Microsoft Project (MPP) to HTML, CSV, Text and Template MPT format."
 keywords: "Export your project to HTML, MPP to HTML, MPP to CSV, MPP to Text, MPP to MPT, Convert MPP to Text, Convert Microsoft Project to HTML, Convert MPP to MPT, convert MPP to CSV, Save Project Data as MPT Template, Aspose.Tasks, C#"